 - Dragon Ball Abridged had this happen to an entire species, the Kanassans, who were quite visibly murdered to extinction, but just inexplicably all just... got better one day.
 Much to the consternation of those around them.
 Presumably, this is related to their ability to SEE THE FUUTUUUUUUURE.

 - Digimon X-Evolution has MetalGarurumon X and Dukemon.
 Dukemon at least has some sort of excuse, as it seems like he planned everything beforehand somehow, but MetalGarurumon X, after making a Heroic Sacrifice and being covered by a literal ocean for an unspecified length of time, came back out with his X-Antibody without any explanation.

-- Ice Age used this with Diego's "death".
-He seemingly sacrifices himself to save his friends from the other sabertooths, but he's fine and dandy at the end of the film.
+- Ice Age: Diego's "death".
+He takes the bullet to save his friends from the other sabertooths and seems to succumb to his injuries, but limpingly rejoins his friends at the end.
 His response?

-- In The Legend of the Titanic, several characters who seemingly died get better by the end, including Cannonbear and Tentacles, both of whom are explicitly shown to be dead.
+- In The Legend of the Titanic, several characters who seemingly died get better by the end, including Camembert and Tentacles, both of whom are explicitly shown to be dead.

 - In The Secret of Kells, Aisling rapidly ages and is crushed underneath a wall when she helps Brendan into Crom Cruach's cave.
 Later on in the movie, we see her again in her wolf form and then briefly in her fey form, but it is never explained how she managed to recover.
 This is because the movie was originally going to be much longer and explain more, but the studio didn't have the funding to do so.

 - Titan A.E.
 Gune, while attacking the Drej with the Valkyrie after seemingly dying saving Stith from a bomb: